 Service provider SOA issues M-EVENT-REPORT confirmation.
+For the XML interface, NOTR – NotificationReply.

 Subscription Version Modify Active: Resend Failure to Local SMS

 This scenario shows a failure on a resend of a modified active subscription that failed previously to one or more of the Local SMSs.
 The resend of a failed modified active version can only be performed by authorized NPAC personnel.